 The NBA’s milestone 75th Anniversary Season will be a celebration that lasts throughout the 2021-22 campaign.
-The landmark season will be commemorated as “NBA 75” and will soon feature a list of the 75 greatest players in league history.
+The landmark season will be commemorated as “NBA 75” and features a team compiled of the game’s greatest pioneers ever.

 In anticipation of the NBA’s 2021-22 season and the celebrations therein, here are some common questions and answers about everything to come.